lamhq/tech-notes/pages/devops/aws/app-integration/sns.md

 ## SNS Topics

-A topic is an “access point” for allowing recipients to dynamically subscribe for identical copies of the same notification.
+A topic is an "access point" for allowing recipients to dynamically subscribe for identical copies of the same notification.

 One topic can support deliveries to multiple endpoint types.